LeAnn Rimes Enjoys Raising Brandi Glanville's Kids

 “I think parenting is challenging, period.
 I didn’t really have a childhood, so for me it’s interesting to be around kids that get to be kids.
 They were 2 and 6 when I was first around them, and now they are 10 and 13.”

-LeAnn Rimes continued on, revealing that being around Mason and Jake and getting to watch them experience childhood has been amazing and something she “greatly appreciates.”
+LeAnn Rimes continued, revealing that being around Mason and Jake and getting to watch them experience childhood has been amazing and something she “greatly appreciates.”

 While LeAnn Rimes’ stepchildren will likely be celebrating Mother’s Day with Glanville, who previously starred on Bravo’s The Real Housewives of Beverly Hills, the country singer shared plans to be with them one week later in honor of Stepmom’s Day.